M.O.D.O.K. (TV series)

 Marvel's M.O.D.O.K., or simply M.O.D.O.K., is an American stop-motion adult animated television series created by Jordan Blum and Patton Oswalt for Hulu, based on the Marvel Comics character of the same name.
 The series is produced by Marvel Television, with Blum and Oswalt serving as showrunners.

-Oswalt stars as M.O.D.O.K., a supervillain struggling to handle his company and family.
+Oswalt stars as M.O.D.O.K.
+(Mental/Mobile/Mechanized Organism Designed Only for Killing), a supervillain struggling to handle his company and family.
 Aimee Garcia, Ben Schwartz, Melissa Fumero, Wendi McLendon-Covey, Beck Bennett, Jon Daly, and Sam Richardson also star.
 M.O.D.O.K. was officially announced with a series order at Hulu in February 2019, as part of a group of series based on Marvel characters that were intended to lead to a crossover special titled The Offenders, with it being produced by Marvel Television.
 Oversight of the series was moved to Marvel Studios in December 2019 when Marvel Television was folded into that company.
 The cast was announced in January 2020, with writing and recording completed later.
 The stop-motion animation for the series is provided by Stoopid Buddy Stoodios.

-M.O.D.O.K.'s ten episodes were released on May 21, 2021.
+M.O.D.O.K.'s ten episodes were released on May 21, 2021, preceded by a tie-in comic book by Blum and Oswald, M.O.D.O.K.: Head Games.
 Upon its debut, the show was well received by critics, with praise going to the animation, writing, references from other Marvel properties, and the voice acting, particularly Oswalt's.
 The series was canceled after one season in May 2022.

 Premise

-After spending years failing to gain control of the world and to defeat the superheroes he challenged along the way, M.O.D.O.K. having been removed from his company A.I.M. after it falls into bankruptcy and is sold to the rival evil corporation GRUMBL (Just Be Evil), begins to deal with his taunting family while facing a mid-life crisis.
+After spending years failing to gain control of the world and to defeat the superheroes he challenged along the way, M.O.D.O.K. is removed from his company A.I.M. after it falls into bankruptcy and is sold to the rival evil corporation GRUMBL (Just Be Evil), and begins to deal with his taunting family while facing a mid-life crisis.